AF-algebras and topology of mapping tori: Preliminaries

 \subsection{Fundamental $AF$-algebras}

 Let $M$ be an $m$-dimensional manifold and $\varphi: M\to M$ a diffeomorphisms of $M$; recall, that an orbit of point $x\in M$ is the subset $\{\varphi^n(x) ~|~n\in {\Bbb Z}\}$ of $M$.
 The finite orbits $\varphi^m(x)=x$ are called periodic; when $m=1$, $x$ is a {\it fixed point} of diffeomorphism $\varphi$.
-The fixed point $p$ is {\it hyperbolic} if the eigenvalues $\lambda_i$ of the linear map $D\varphi(p): T_p(M)\to T_p(M)$ do not lie at the unit circle.
+The fixed point $p$ is {\it hyperbolic} if the eigenvalues $\lambda_i$ of the linear map $D\varphi(p): T_p(M)\to T_p(M)$ do not lie on the unit circle.
 If $p\in M$ is a hyperbolic fixed point of a diffeomorphism $\varphi: M\to M$, denote by $T_p(M)=V^s+V^u$ the corresponding decomposition of the tangent space under the linear map $D\varphi(p)$, where $V^s$ ($V^u$) is the eigenspace of $D\varphi(p)$ corresponding to $|\lambda_i|>1$ ($|\lambda_i|<1$).
-There exists a contraction $g: W^s(p)\to W^s(p)$ with fixed point $p_0$ and an injective equivariant immersion $J: W^s(p)\to M$, such that $J(p_0)=p$ and $DJ(p_0): T_{p_0}(W^s(p))\to T_p(M)$ is an isomorphism; the image of $J$ defines an immersed submanifold $W^s(p)\subset M$ called a {\it stable manifold} of $\varphi$ at $p$.
+For a sub-manifold $W^s(p)$ there exists a contraction $g: W^s(p)\to W^s(p)$ with fixed point $p_0$ and an injective equivariant immersion $J: W^s(p)\to M$, such that $J(p_0)=p$ and $DJ(p_0): T_{p_0}(W^s(p))\to T_p(M)$ is an isomorphism; the image of $J$ defines an immersed submanifold $W^s(p)\subset M$ called a {\it stable manifold} of $\varphi$ at $p$.
 Clearly, $dim~(W^s(p))=dim~(V^s)$.
-We say that $\varphi:M\to M$ is an {\it Anosov diffeomorphism} (\cite{Ano1}) if the following condition is satisfied: there exists a splitting of the tangent bundle $T(M)$ into a continuous Whitney sum $T(M)=E^s+E^u$, invariant under $D\varphi: T(M)\to T(M)$, so that $D\varphi: E^s\to E^s$ is contracting and $D\varphi: E^u\to E^u$ is expanding \footnote{ It follows from definition, that the Anosov diffeomorphism imposes a restriction on topology of manifold $M$, in the sense that not each manifold can support such a diffeomorphism; however, if one Anosov diffeomorphism exists on $M$, there are infinitely many (conjugacy classes of) such diffeomorphisms on $M$.
-It is an open problem of S.~Smale, which $M$ can carry an Anosov diffeomorphism; so far, it is proved that the hyperbolic diffeomorphisms of $m$-dimensional tori and certain automorphisms of the nilmanifolds are Anosov's \cite{Sma1}.
-It is worth mentioning, that on each two-dimensional manifold (a surface of genus $g\ge 1$) there exists a rich family of the so-called pseudo-Anosov diffeomorphisms \cite{Thu1}, to which our theory fully applies. } .
+We say that $\varphi:M\to M$ is an {\it Anosov diffeomorphism} ([Anosov 1967] \cite{Ano1}) if the following condition is satisfied: there exists a splitting of the tangent bundle $T(M)$ into a continuous Whitney sum $T(M)=E^s+E^u$, invariant under $D\varphi: T(M)\to T(M)$, so that $D\varphi: E^s\to E^s$ is contracting and $D\varphi: E^u\to E^u$ is expanding \footnote{ It follows from definition, that the Anosov diffeomorphism imposes a restriction on topology of manifold $M$, in the sense that not each manifold can support such a diffeomorphism; however, if one Anosov diffeomorphism exists on $M$, there are infinitely many (conjugacy classes of) such diffeomorphisms on $M$.
+It is an open problem of S.~Smale, which $M$ can carry an Anosov diffeomorphism; so far, it is proved that the hyperbolic diffeomorphisms of $m$-dimensional tori and certain automorphisms of the nilmanifolds are Anosov's [Smale 1967] \cite{Sma1}.
+It is worth mentioning, that on each surface of genus $g\ge 1$ there exists a rich family of the so-called pseudo-Anosov diffeomorphisms [Thurston 1988] \cite{Thu1}, to which our theory fully applies. } .
 Let $p$ be a fixed point of the Anosov diffeomorphism $\varphi:M\to M$ and $W^s(p)$ its stable manifold.
-Since $W^s(p)\to M$ is a dense immersion, the closure of $W^s(p)$ is the entire $M$; moreover, if $q$ is a periodic point of $\varphi$ of period $n$, then $W^s(q)$ is a translate of $W^s(p)$, i.e. $\varphi^n(W^s(q))=W^s(p)$.
-Consider a foliation ${\cal F}$ of $M$, whose leaves are the translates of $W^s(p)$; the ${\cal F}$ is a continuous foliation (\cite{Sma1}, p.760), which is invariant under the action of diffeomorphism $\varphi$ on its leaves, i.e. $\varphi$ moves leaves of ${\cal F}$ to the leaves of ${\cal F}$.
+Since $W^s(p)$ cannot have self-intersections or limit compacta, $W^s(p)\to M$ is a dense immersion, i.e. the closure of $W^s(p)$ is the entire $M$.
+Moreover, if $q$ is a periodic point of $\varphi$ of period $n$, then $W^s(q)$ is a translate of $W^s(p)$, i.e. locally they look like two parallel lines.
+Consider a foliation ${\cal F}$ of $M$, whose leaves are the translates of $W^s(p)$; the ${\cal F}$ is a continuous foliation ([Smale 1967] \cite{Sma1}, p.760), which is invariant under the action of diffeomorphism $\varphi$ on its leaves, i.e. $\varphi$ moves leaves of ${\cal F}$ to the leaves of ${\cal F}$.
 The holonomy of ${\cal F}$ preserves the Lebesgue measure and, therefore, ${\cal F}$ is a measured foliation; we shall call it an {\it invariant measured foliation} and denote by ${\cal F}_{\varphi}$.
 The $AF$-algebra of foliation ${\cal F}$ is called {\it fundamental}, when ${\cal F}={\cal F}_{\varphi}$, where $\varphi$ is an Anosov diffeomorphism; the following is a basic property of such algebras. \begin{lem} Any fundamental $AF$-algebra is stationary. \end{lem}